apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+### Jaeger Distributed Tracing

+Jaeger is an open-source distributed tracing platform, that is now [supported by CAS](../monitoring/Configuring-Tracing-Jaeger.html) for metrics and monitoring.

 ### Redis Ticket Registry

 The performance of the [Redis Ticket Registry](../ticketing/Redis-Ticket-Registry.html) is improved to remove unnecessary